DataDog/yubikey/README.md

 <s>About 2-3 hours.</s> 15 minutes could save you 15% or more on cybersecurity
 insurance.

-You will need macOS, [Homebrew](https://brew.sh/), a password manager, and a [YubiKey 5](https://www.yubico.com/products/yubikey-hardware/).
+You will need macOS with [Homebrew](https://brew.sh/) / Ubuntu / Archlinux, a password manager, and a [YubiKey 5](https://www.yubico.com/products/yubikey-hardware/).

 ## U2F